rlucioni/recipes/recipes/food/clam-chowder.md

 - 1/2 cup dry white wine (Sauvignon blanc works well)
 - 3 springs thyme
 - 1 bay leaf
-- 1 1/3 cups heavy cream
+- 1 cup heavy cream

 1. Place clams in a pot and add about 4 cups cold water.
 Set over medium-high heat and cook partially covered until clams have opened.
 Discard any which fail to open.
 Will boil over if covered completely!
 2. Strain clam broth through a sieve lined with a paper towel and reserve.
 Remove clams from shells, chop, and reserve.